duzun/string-encode.js/README.md

 ### Multibyte

-In JS the most common string is a **Multibyte** string, with unicode characters, which means some (or all) characters require more than a byte of memory.
+In JS the most common string is a **Multibyte** string, one that contains unicode characters, which require more than a byte of memory.

 ```js
 const mbStr = '$ ⚔ ₽ 😄 € ™';